• Skip to main content

 1930

 Joe Dodge, AMC Huts Manager, becomes the Weather Bureau’s official observer at Pinkham Notch, where weather data has been collected ever since.
-Two years later, Dodge helped found the Mount Washington Observatory.
+Two years later, Dodge helps found the Mount Washington Observatory

 1970

-A seasonal caretaker is placed at Liberty Springs Tentsite to manage use, giving birth to our Campsite and Caretaker program.
-Caretakers inform hikers on how to minimize their impact on campsites in the White Mountains.
+A seasonal caretaker is placed at Liberty Springs Tentsite to manage use, creating our Campsite and Caretaker program.
+Caretakers inform hikers on how to minimize their impact on campsites in the White Mountains

 1975